CMLPlatform/ramascene/docs/source/index.rst

 ===================================
 RaMa-Scene developers documentation
 ===================================
 Welcome to RaMa-Scene's docs.
-This documentation is split into several parts, from an introduction_ to implemented modules_.
+This documentation is split into several parts:

+1. Introduction_.
+An overview of the application inner workings.
+2. API_ descriptors_.
+The front-end, back-end payloads.
+3. Deployment_.
+Details for deploying the application.
+4. Modules_.
+Technical details.
-The initialise_ scripts_ are independent scripts used for constructing files used by the application.
+5. Python_ initialise_ scripts_.
+Independent scripts used for constructing files used by the application.
-Refer to the API_ descriptors_ section to investigate the front-end, back-end payloads.
-See the deployment_ tutorial for more info on deploying the application.

 .. _Introduction: intro.html
 .. _modules: modules.html
+.. _Python: python-ini.html
 .. _initialise: python-ini.html
 .. _scripts: python-ini.html
 .. _API: API-descriptors.html